 We’re spending Thanksgiving with friends this year, and our family is doing the stuffing and bread for a table for 25.
 Sounds like a job for a household where they bake bread twice a day anyway…

 I’m making the stuffing from basic boules, ball-shaped breads as above.
 You can use any lean dough you like, including whole-grain doughfrom the new book.
-Tomorrow I’ll be using the Peasant Bread from our first book, which is basically the white-flour Master Recipe, swapping out 1 cup of whole-grain rye for 1 cup of all-purpose flour.
+Tomorrow I’ll be using the Peasant Bread from my first book, which is basically the white-flour Master Recipe, swapping out 1 cup of whole-grain rye for 1 cup of all-purpose flour.

 Breads for the table are going to be a mix of seeded and unseeded rye breads, very rustic, maybe Anadama bread from the new book.
 All we’ll need is the belt-buckles on our hats.

-Two other Thanksgiving recipes from our “library” are:
+Two other Thanksgiving recipes from the “library” are:

 Pumpkins are associated with the quintessential Thanksgiving dessert, a decadent pie filled with spices and sweetness.
 The pumpkin adds a smooth and luxurious texture that amounts to pure comfort food.
 Pumpkin is not only wonderful for its flavors but is also chock full of healthy vitamins.
 This was the inspiration for making a pumpkin pie brioche to include in Healthy Bread in Five Minutes a Day.
-I wanted to take some of the butter out of this healthy version of brioche, but I didn’t want to lose the rich texture.
-Pumpkin is the answer!
-I added the spices and a touch of sweetness to create what I love about pumpkin pie in this fantastic and versatile bread.
 It can be baked as a loaf, in a brioche pan or even made into our Indian Spiced Doughnuts (page 287) or as the bottom crust for the Pear Tarte Tatin (page 290).
 It is fabulous as dessert or breakfast.